Monday, March 15, 2010

 RT Staff Note:

-The following article is the second in a series from Carmen Bucci, President of The Complete Athlete.
+The following article is from Carmen Bucci, President of The Complete Athlete.
 Carmen will be contributing an article to Rounding Third every Monday throughout the rest of January.
 Carmen teaches high school athletes how to communicate better with their current coaches, college coaches and/or professional scouts.
 Since our theme for the past several weeks has been about communication, we welcome Carmen as a RT contributor.

 By Carmen Bucci, The Complete Athlete